HomeLatest NewsGadgetsIs Apple at the cups of Big Tech unionisation, workers at New York City store begin signature campaign

 The report also suggests that ‘at least three’ other Apple store locations are progressing towards forming a union.
 Apple’s reaction seemed politically correct but far from supportive.

-“We are fortunate to have incredible retail team members and we deeply value everything they bring to Apple,” an Apple spokesperson said in a statement.
+“We are fortunate to have incredible team members and we deeply value everything they bring to Apple,” an Apple spokesperson said in a statement.
 “We are pleased to offer very strong compensation and benefits for full-time and part-time employees, including healthcare, tuition reimbursement, new parental leave, paid family leave, annual stock grants, and many other benefits,” the statement added.

 Earlier this year, Apple had increased benefits for both part-time and full-time retail employees following media reports, led by The Verge, that Apple store employees are struggling over wages and working environment.